Leg Veins & Spider Veins

 In some cases, the only symptom associated with leg veins is the appearance of these unsightly veins, especially when it comes to spider veins.
 Many people who suffer from varicose veins, however, will feel an aching or cramping in their legs.
 They may also complain of tingling, throbbing, burning or heaviness in their legs.
 In more severe cases, the legs may swell, ulcers may form, and the skin may darken.
 Symptoms may be exacerbated when standing, during pregnancy or at certain times of the menstrual cycle.
 Patients often find temporary relief by elevating their legs or wearing compression or support garments.

 Sclerotherapy is one of the oldest and most reliable forms of leg vein therapy.
-During the treatment, Dr. Frank injects a solution into the targeted veins, causing them to shrink and eventually unnoticeable.
+During the treatment, Dr. Frank injects the Asclera solution into the targeted veins, causing them to shrink and eventually be unnoticeable.
 It is commonly used for spider veins and varicose veins up to 1cm in diameter and provides relief for the physical symptoms associated with these types of veins.
 Sclerotherapy is not suitable for all types of leg veins.
 For example, sclerotherapy may not be able to reduce very deep veins or extensive networks of veins.
 In these instances, Dr. Frank may suggest an alternate therapy.

 Laser therapy is less commonly used to treat leg veins, however it can be used when treating smaller spider veins that cannot be reduced with sclerotherapy.
 For such cases, Dr. Frank uses the V-Beam laser, which is particularly effective for use on red veins as the wavelength emitted by the V-Beam targets this color.
 During the treatment, Dr. Frank moves the laser across the targeted area.
 The laser’s energy heats the red veins beneath the surface, causing them to break into many tiny fragments and be absorbed by the body.
 The results of the treatment can be seen immediately and no downtime is required afterwards.